Stereoscope: Holmes stereoscope

 In 1861 Oliver Wendell Holmes created and deliberately did not patent a handheld, streamlined, much more economical viewer than had been available before.
-The stereoscope, which dates from the 1850s, consisted of two prismatic lenses and a wooden stand to hold the stereo card.
+The Holmes stereoscope consisted of two prismatic lenses and a wooden stand to hold the stereo card.
 This type of stereoscope remained in production for a century and there are still companies making them in limited production currently.
+The 7 inch cards used by these models are known as Holmes stereo cards.